 If you don’t have tomato paste available, you can use ketchup instead.
 It might not fetch you the best result but it is close enough.

-When you are using ketchup, remember not to use sugar, as ketchup has sugar already.
+When you are using ketchup, remember not to use sugar, as ketchup already has sugar.

-You can use vegan mayo instead of mayo and coconut oil instead of butter to make a vegan version of the same.
+You can use vegan mayo instead of regular mayo and coconut oil instead of butter to make a vegan version of this sauce.

-- You can serve this sauce with steamed shrimps, fried rice, vegetables, potato wedges, fish fingers, baked potatoes, stir-fries, and chicken.
+You can serve it with steamed shrimps, fried rice, vegetables, potato wedges, fish fingers, french fries, baked potatoes, stir-fries, and chicken.

-- You can even use it with your steaks, wraps, and sandwiches.
+You can serve it with your steaks, wraps, and sandwiches.
 Serve it with your starters and with mains.

 It is so easy to make this sauce that you actually don’t need to store it.
 You can make it fresh anytime you want.

-If you still need to make it ahead of time, then store it in an airtight container in the refrigerator.
-If you won’t refrigerate it, it will go bad and spoil.
-Refrigerate it for up to a week.
+If you still need to make it ahead of time, then store it in an airtight jar in the refrigerator for up to a week.

-It doesn’t freeze well due to mayo as its main ingredients.
-It will split while you defrost it.
+It doesn’t freeze well due to mayo as its main ingredient.
+It will split while defrosting.

 Yum Yum Sauce Recipe

-- Whisk the mayonnaise until it is smooth and creamy.
+- Whisk together all the ingredients in a bowl until smooth and creamy.